Svahnen/text-adventure-game/README.md

 ### Bugs:
-1. In office menu, put quit game under "Use the computer" print Done
+1. In office menu, put quit game under "Use the computer": Done
 2. When choosing the option to close/open a door that's already closed/open.
-It says that I have closed the door expedition, but also saying that there is no door with that name.
+It says that I have closed the door expedition, but also saying that there is no door with that name.: Done